 The Samueli Foundation will be looking at the following criteria:

-• Organizations: We will consider the readiness and capacity of each participating organization, including the strength of the partnership, alignment of missions, leadership commitment, and ability to carry out the proposed collaboration.
+• Organizations: We will consider the readiness and capacity of each participating organization, including the strength of the partnership, alignment of missions, leadership and Board commitment, and ability to carry out the proposed collaboration.
 Applicants should clearly outline partner roles, responsibilities, and decision-making structures.

 • Project: We will consider the clarity, feasibility, and expected impact of the proposed collaboration.
 Projects should demonstrate how working together will improve effectiveness, efficiency, or reach beyond what each organization could achieve alone.
-Proposals should include defined goals, timelines, and anticipated benefits to the Orange County community.
+Proposals should include defined goals, timelines, and anticipated benefits to the Orange County, California community.
 The project should begin implementation within one year of application submission; we will not fund projects to “plan for” collaboration at this time.

 • Funding: We will consider whether the requested funding is right-sized and tied to specific project activities.
 Budgets must reflect shared and organization-specific costs and demonstrate how resources will support collaborative work.
 Funding must support the implementation of the project (i.e., funding for “planning” will not be considered at this time).